Jump to topic

 Screening, Brief Intervention & Referral to Treatment is otherwise known as SBIRT.
 It is an approach to delivering early intervention and treatment to individuals with substance use disorders and people at risk for developing them.

 SBIRT was introduced after the Alcohol Use Disorders Identification Test (AUDIT), created in 1982 by the World Health Organization.
-It is essentially a screening tool for determining if people would likely benefit from substance use treatment.
+It is essentially a screening tool for determining if people would likely benefit from substance use and alcohol addiction treatment.

 AUDIT has been proven to be effective at identifying people struggling with alcohol addiction.
 Still, the Substance Abuse and Mental Health Services Administration (SAMHSA) created SBIRT in 2003 to assess the misuse of other drugs.